Hindus in South Asia and the Diaspora: A Survey of Human Rights 2011, Executive Summary

 - Human rights activists and journalists continue to be harassed and intimidated.

-- Bangladesh has given new and extensive powers to their Human Rights Commission, but a Minorities Commission to monitor the human rights situation and to provide redress to minority grievances is still not on the anvil.
+- Bangladesh has afforded new and extensive powers to their Human Rights Commission, but a Minorities Commission to monitor the specific human rights of minorities and to provide redress to minority grievances has yet to be established.

-- The Hasina government set up a War Crimes Tribunal to bring to trial those accused in the rape, murder, and genocide during Bangladesh’s struggle for independence in 1971.
+- The Hasina government set up a War Crimes Tribunal to prosecute those accused in the rape, murder, and genocide of ethnic Bengalis (mostly Hindus) during Bangladesh’s struggle for independence in 1971.

 - The Awami League government, led by Sheikh Hasina, must continue to take substantial and verifiable measures to ensure that attacks on Hindus and their institutions cease, and bring to swift justice those political and radical religious elements that have led the assault on Hindus and other minorities.